List of EastEnders characters introduced in 2019: Mia Atkins

 Mia Atkins, played by Mahalia Malcolm, is the daughter of Chantelle Atkins (Jessica Plummer) and Gray Atkins (Toby-Alexander Smith).
 The character and casting were announced on 11 March 2019.
 Mia made her first appearance on 12 April.

 Mia's parents married after a whirlwind romance when they found out they were expecting her.
 They had little contact with the Taylor family until arriving in Walford in 2019 when Chantelle is offered a job at Denise Fox's (Diane Parish) hair salon.
 Mia and Mackenzie enjoy spending time with their grandmother Karen Taylor (Lorraine Stanley) and are delighted when their father buys No. 1 Albert Square so they can be closer to their family.
 Shortly after this Mia meets her grandfather Mitch Baker (Roger Griffiths) for the first time when he wrongly assumes Gray is harassing Chantelle at The Queen Victoria public house.
-Mia and Mackenzie have no idea that Gray is abusing Chantelle and after returning home from a family holiday to Southend, they are devastated to find out that Chantelle has died.
+Mia and Mackenzie have no idea that Gray is physically and mentally abusing Chantelle and after returning home from a family holiday to Southend, they are devastated to find out that Chantelle has died.
 Unbeknownst to them, Chantelle was killed during an altercation with Gray.
 Mia and Mackenzie move in with Karen at Shirley Carter's (Linda Henry) insistence after she uncovers Gray's plot to kill himself and the children.
 Over the next 18 months Mack and Mia are looked after by a number of residents; initially Shirley and her sister Tina Carter (Luisa Bradshaw-White), followed by live-in nanny Whitney Dean (Shona McGarty) and then Gray's girlfriend Chelsea Fox (Zaraah Abrahams).
-Chelsea is not interested in Gray's children and frequently neglects them, resulting in Mia asking to stay with the Taylor's.
+Chelsea is not interested in Gray's children and frequently neglects them, resulting in Mia asking to stay with the Taylors.
 This changes when Chelsea becomes pregnant by Gray and they get engaged, resulting in her making the effort to get to know her future stepchildren.
-Chelsea later gives birth prematurely to Mack and Mia's half-brother Jordan in December 2021.
-After Gray is arrested for the murders of Chantelle, Tina and Kush Kazemi (Davood Ghadami) in March 2022, Mack and Mia start living with grandparents Karen and Mitch on a permanent basis.
+Chelsea later gives birth prematurely to Mackenzie and Mia's half-brother Jordan in December 2021.
+After Gray is arrested for the murders of Chantelle, Tina and Kush Kazemi (Davood Ghadami) in March 2022, Mia and Mackenzie start living with grandparents Karen and Mitch on a permanent basis.

+The character made an unannounced departure from the show on 8 December 2023, along with grandparents Karen and Mitch, brother Mackenzie and aunt Bailey.